shabeer-syed/acesinehrs/_pages/about.md

   cta_label:
   cta_url:
   caption:
 excerpt: 'Welcome to ACEs in EHRs.
-We are passionate about using electronic health records (EHRs) to advance health care, social justice and policy for families and young people affected by adverse childhood experiences (ACEs).<br /> <small><a> ACEs in EHRs is a platform with clinically validated indicators for identifying ACEs among families using EHRs of mothers, fathers and children presenting to healthcare throughout the early life course. </a></small><br /><br /> {::nomarkdown}<iframe style="display: inline-block;" src=" " frameborder="0" scrolling="0" width="160px" height="30px"></iframe> <iframe style="display: inline-block;" src="" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>{:/nomarkdown}'
+ACEs in EHRs is a platform with clinically validated indicators for identifying ACEs among families using EHRs of mothers, fathers and children presenting to healthcare throughout the early life course. .<br /> <small><a>  We are passionate about using electronic health records (EHRs) to advance health care, social justice and policy for families and young people affected by adverse childhood experiences (ACEs) </a></small><br /><br /> {::nomarkdown}<iframe style="display: inline-block;" src=" " frameborder="0" scrolling="0" width="160px" height="30px"></iframe> <iframe style="display: inline-block;" src="" frameborder="0" scrolling="0" width="158px" height="30px"></iframe>{:/nomarkdown}'

 ---

 {% include base_path %}

-Welcome to ACEs in EHRs!
-We are passionate about using electronic health records (EHRs) to advance health care, social justice and policy for families and young people affected by adverse childhood experiences (ACEs).

 # Adverse childhood experiences
 <img style="float: right;" src="https://raw.githubusercontent.com/shabeer-syed/ACEs/main/smaller%20overview%20aces.png">
 Adverse childhood experiences (ACEs) are potentially traumatic, [violent](https://www.who.int/violenceprevention/approach/definition/en/), or neglectful experiences in childhood that can have a profound impact on a child's health and development [(1)](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext).
 ACEs can include child maltreatment, witnessing domestic violence, or living with a parent who has a substance use disorder, mental health problem, or criminal involvement [(2)](https://www.cdc.gov/violenceprevention/aces/fastfact.html).

 # ACEs in EHRs
-ACEs in EHRs is a platform that provides indicators to identify ACEs among families using EHRs.
-EHRs are the electronic medical records that healthcare providers use to document patient care.
-They contain a wealth of information about patients, including their medical history, medications, and social history.
+Electronic health records contain a wealth of routinely collected information about patients, including their medical history, medications, and social history.

-We provde clinically relevant and validated indicators to identify ACEs in EHRs.
+ACEs in EHRs is a platform that provide clinically relevant and validated indicators to identify ACEs in EHRs.
 These indicators are based on several studies ([3](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(22)00061-9/fulltext), [4](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667%2823%2900119-6/fulltext), [5](https://adc.bmj.com/content/106/1/44.full)) and inspired by the Adverse Childhood Experiences (ACE) Study, which is a landmark study that found that exposure to ACEs is associated with a wide range of health problems, including chronic diseases, mental health problems, and substance abuse.

 If you are a researcher or healthcare provider, you can use the ACE indicators to identify ACEs at a population level to identify at-risk groups to inform allocation of resources, monitoring of trends and outcomes.
 Clinically, ACE indicators in EHRs have the potential to support streamlining workflows, assisting decision-making, and enhancing patient care.
 ACEs in EHRs is a valuable tool that can help to improve the health and well-being of children and families.